 It is crucial that you understand that Medicare eligibility can change over time.
-Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will meet it the next.
-For example, those who younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
-However, if you qualify for Medicare based on age, then you will not lose your eligibility.
+Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will be eligible the next year.
+For example, those who are younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
+However, if you qualify for Medicare based on age, then you likely will not lose your eligibility.

-As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will be a fee.
+As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will probably be a fee.
 If you are not eligible for Medicare Part A premium-free because you did not earn enough work credits, then your premium amount for Medicare coverage will depend on the number of work credits you did earn.
-Download our detailed guide to find out how much is coverage and the number of work credits you need to have to receive premium-free Medicare Part A.
+Download our guide to find out more about coverage.

 HOW INCOME AFFECTS YOUR ABILITY TO QUALIFY FOR MEDICARE